thetizzo/nfl_data/README.md

 # NflData

 This gem is for parsing data from NFL.com and returning a JSON blob that can be used for any fantasy related activities you may wish to pursue.

+**However** since NFL.com has updated their website to a much more difficult to parse version, this gem is now going to be using [MySportsFeeds API](https://www.mysportsfeeds.com/data-feeds/) instead.

+Thanks to the people at [MySportsFeeds](https://www.mysportsfeeds.com) for providing an affordable service for this type of data.
+If you would like to use this gem I encourage you to head over to their website and sign up for an account.

-This was written by @mikesells and @thetizzo
+This gem was written by @mikesells and @thetizzo

 [![Gem Version](https://badge.fury.io/rb/nfl_data.svg)](http://badge.fury.io/rb/nfl_data)